Jae

 • Alert the author.
 If you discover a book that you suspect might be a rip-off, contact the original author.
 They might be better equipped to tell whether it’s indeed a rip-off or a just coincidental similarity.

-• Report rip-offs, but only if you’re sure.
+• Report rip-offs once you have confirmation it’s a rip-off.
 You could report rip-offs to Amazon if you are absolutely, positively certain it’s a rip-off.
 There’s a “report an issue” link on each book’s Amazon page.
 But be very careful not to accidentally report the original or a book that just has accidental similarities.
-When in doubt, don’t report the books yourself but alert the original author.
+My advice would be to report books only once you’ve contacted the author of the original work and they’ve confirmed that the suspicious book you found is a rip-off of their work.

-• Review rip-offs.
+• Review rip-offs once you have confirmation it’s a rip-off.
 Leave a 1-star review and warn fellow readers that it’s an AI-generated rip-off.
 You could mention the title and author of the original book to guide fellow readers to the original.
-Again, only do that if you are 100% certain or once the original author has confirmed it’s a rip-off.
+Again, only do that once the original author has confirmed it’s a rip-off.

 • Check out the “authors” listed above.
 Do any of their books sound familiar?
 There are still plenty of books I haven’t been able to identify.
 If you are sure you recognize which original book the rip-off is based on, let me know—I can tell you if I already discovered the same book and reached out to the original author or not.